zhou6140919/zhou6140919.github.io/_posts/2021-10-21-attention-is-all-you-need.md

 <!--more-->

-See [Paper](https://arxiv.org/abs/1706.03762) for more details.
+See [Original Paper](https://arxiv.org/abs/1706.03762) for more details.
-See [Transformer Codes](http://nlp.seas.harvard.edu/2018/04/03/attention.html) for more details.
+See [Transformer Codes by Harvard NLP](http://nlp.seas.harvard.edu/2018/04/03/attention.html) for more details.

 ## Notes on Attention is All You Need